 I.4.1.2 ISO/IEC 15459-x

-ISO/IEC 15459-x is an ID scheme designed for supply chain management.
-Since the original intended application of this ID scheme is supply chain management system.
+ISO/IEC 15459-x is an ID scheme designed for supply chain management obviously because the original intended application of this ID scheme is supply chain management system.

 I.4.1.3 ISO/IEC 6709

 ISO/IEC 6709 is an international standard representation of latitude, longitude and altitude for (fixed) geographic point locations.
-It is used by many GIS applications, but other kinds of ID-based applications such as supply chain management systems, whose intension is identification of moving objects, can not use this ID scheme.
+It is used by many GIS applications, but other kinds of ID-based applications such as supply chain management systems, whose intention is identification of moving objects, can not use this ID scheme.

 I.4.1.4 ISO 2108 International Standard Book Number